SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics

-To summarize, the quantitative value of B-field strengths could be different from what presented in this work once using a proper value of the non-thermal velocity dispersion and the gas temperature for the DCF or different method.
-However, it could not change by orders of magnitude and we do not expect it will change the effect of B-field.
-Indeed, when B-fields is as high as hundreds $\,\mu$G, the field is strong enough to support against the gravitational potential (Equation \ref{eq:lambda}), and is sufficient to resist the hot gas and radiation pressures (Section \ref{sec:Bfield_role}).
+To summarize, the quantitative value of B-field strengths could be different from what is presented in this work once using a proper value of the non-thermal velocity dispersion and the gas temperature for the DCF or different methods.
+However, it could not change by orders of magnitude, and we do not expect it will change the effect of the B-field.
+Indeed, when the strength is as high as hundreds $\,\mu$G, the field is strong enough to support against the gravitational potential (Equation \ref{eq:lambda}) and is sufficient to resist the hot gas and radiation pressures (Section \ref{sec:Bfield_role}).